 Your independent contractor agreement is your shield.
 While you should consult a legal professional, your contract must include these critical clauses:

 Your contractor is an independent business owner responsible for their own taxes in their own country.
-For US-based businesses hiring foreign individuals, you must have them complete and sign a Form W-8BEN.
-This IRS form certifies their foreign status, exempting you from withholding US income taxes.
-Keep this form on file, receive their professional invoice, and pay it.
+For U.S.-based businesses hiring foreign individuals, you must have them complete and sign Form W-8BEN.
+The IRS page for Form W-8BEN explains the foreign-status certification you are collecting.
+Keep that form on file, receive their professional invoice, and pay against documented terms.
 This clean process is fundamental to de-risking global hiring.

 With a compliant foundation in place, you can build a management system that grants autonomy, builds trust, and provides strategic oversight without daily check-ins.
 Data is your ally; micromanagement is the enemy.